SubZane/simpleformvalidation/README.md

   onError: function () {
     return false;
   }
+  onComplete: function () {
+    return true;
+  }
 };
 ```
 * `container`: The ID or classname of the container holding your form elements.
 Doesn't have to be a form.
 * `postButton`: ID or classname of the button to pose a validate form and submit button.
 * `autoValidate`: Default true.
 When true, the form will validate each field as you type and leave it.
+* `icheck`: Default false.
+When true, the error message position will change to support icheck.
 * `onSuccess`: What to do when all fields are valid.
 * `onError`: What to do when one or many fields aren't valid.
+* `onComplete`: What to do just before onSuccess and before onError.

 ###Typical setup
 This could be your typical script setup for a simple email form.